04/15/06

 05/04/06

-I did a ten minute check
+I did a ten minute

-except a female NORTHERN PINTAIL.
+been reported except a female NORTHERN PINTAIL.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx